-Pediatric Infectious Diseases Fellows will spend more than one-half of their three-year training pursuing research interests.
+Pediatric Infectious Diseases Fellows will spend almost two-thirds of their three-year training pursuing research interests.
 During the first-year, the fellow’s research interests will be identified and appropriate mentorship and a scholarship oversight committee will be established.
 Opportunities to begin additional education in biostatistics and quality improvement are available annually.
 First-year fellows will also be introduced to lab-based microbiology research during their rotation in the microbiology lab.

 The emphasis in the second and third years will be to refine the research project, obtain appropriate approval, funding, and conduct research.
 Fellows will be expected to disseminate their research findings at local, regional, and national meetings to gain important presentation skills and networking opportunities.
 Fellows will develop their writing skills through manuscript preparation with submission to a peer-reviewed journal.
 Fellows will also have opportunities for invited manuscripts and book chapters to further their writing skills.

 In addition, the Children’s Research Institute at Children’s Mercy supports a large number of basic science, translational and clinical research projects.
 We have an exciting opportunity with a newly endowed Research Institute.

 Click here to see our faculty and their research interests.

 Additional Training Track

 Fellows who have an interest in Clinical Pharmacology and Toxicology can pursue a combined fellowship training program in Pediatric Infectious Diseases and Clinical Pharmacology over a four-year time frame.
 Clinical service time will be pursued with both programs and research efforts will be focused in common areas between the two subspecialties.
 This program allows for training with board eligibility for both subspecialties at the completion of fellowship.

 Recent fellow presentations and publications